coyove/nj/README.md

 func bar() {
     func a() {}
-    a = 2 // closures are always local, so here we are overriding it with '2' }
+    a = 2 // closure is always local, so here we are overriding it with '2' }
 bar()
 ```